rgederin/relational-database-fundamentals/README.md

 They specify that whenever a certain type of event occurs in the database, check the condition over the database and if it's true execute an action automatically.

+Triggers can be written for the following purposes:

+* Generating some derived column values automatically
+* Enforcing referential integrity
+* Event logging and storing information on table access
+* Auditing
+* Synchronous replication of tables
+* Imposing security authorizations
+* Preventing invalid transactions

+**Implementations for different RDBMS vary significantly**

 ## Trigger structure

 ```